 Dec 4, 2019

-Like other hazardous chemicals, HDs are regulated under OSHA’s Hazard Communication (HazCom) standard unless they are specifically exempted from the standard due to circumstances described in 1910.1200(b)(6)(vii).
+Like other hazardous chemicals, HDs are regulated under OSHA’s Hazard Communication (HazCom) standard unless they are specifically exempted from the standard according to the provisions listed in 1910.1200(b)(6)(vii).
 However, the frequency and variety of ways which healthcare workers receive, prepare, administer, transport, or otherwise handle HDs not only tend to fall under applicability of HazCom, but also can create unanticipated modes of potential exposure.
 Recognizing this, USP developed USP <800> standards in an effort to further minimize the risks of handling hazardous drugs in healthcare settings, and help promote greater patient safety, worker safety, and environmental protection.

 What is USP <800>?